-Susie Sophia Brooks Danforth, 1876 – 1979, was a pioneer in education for the Wimberley Valley since the late1890’s.
-She dedicated her life to education in the Wimberley area as well as a couple of brief teaching experiences in Oklahoma, but always returned to Wimberley.
-The students knew her as their Teacher for many years till retirement.
-In 1942, she came out of retirement to be the Principal and 9th/10th grade teacher in Wimberley Schools.
-Her philosophy in education was based on the Three R’s “Reading, Riting, Rithmetic”, corporal punishment, attentive students and outdoor living.
-Miss Susie truly dedicated her life to education and the students of Wimberley setting the standard for excellence those many years ago that continue today.
+Susie Brooks Danforth was a pioneer in education for the Wimberley Valley since the late1890’s.
+Her philosophy in education was based on the Three R’s “Reading, Riting, and Rithmetic”, corporal punishment, attentive students and outdoor living.
+Miss Susie truly dedicated her life to education and the students of Wimberley setting the standard for excellence those many years ago which continue today.

 Susie Sophia Brooks Danforth passed away on March 9, 1979 at the age of 102.
 She is buried beside her husband in the Wimberley Cemetery.

 Danforth, S. B. (1976) One Hundred Years in Wimberley.
 San Felipe Press, Austin, Texas.